-14.15 Comparison to Previous 2011 Mineral Resource Estimate
+14.16 Comparison to Previous 2011 Mineral Resource Estimate

 Since the 2011 mineral resource update, Giga Metals has performed infill drilling and updated its geological modelling.
-As a result, the measured plus indicated resources have grown due to infill drilling, but the inferred resources have also grown because the volumes of the ultimate conceptual pit have grown.
+Differences from the previous resource estimate described in AMC's 2011 PEA are the inclusion of an additional 36 infill drill holes totalling 8,940 m drilled in 2018 in the areas of the conceptual open pit, updated geological modelling, and current updated price and cost parameters.
+As a result, the measured plus indicated resources have grown due to infill drilling, but the inferred resources have also grown because the volumes of the ultimate conceptual pit have grown (see Table 14.11).
 This comparison is provided for information purposes only.
 This comparison should not be interpreted as a statement of mineral reserves; mineral reserves can only be defined in a pre-feasibility or feasibility study.